jaredStevens/cloudbolt_ui_jaredstevens/README.md

 1. Better UI, Having a real home page with more information, or a mission statement about what the goal of the app is.

-1. Better password management library.
+1. I need to find a better password management dependency.
 Bcrypt can be a pain with keeping dependencies up to date and not having it fail.